June-Skeeter/Police_Involved_Deaths_Canada/Content/Looking_At_the_Data.md

 # Comparing to the United States

-The PIDR in the United States 4.25 times higer than in Canada.
-On the whole, US police are more violent than Canadian Police.
+The death rate in the United States 4.2 times higer than in Canada.
+On the whole, US police are more violent than Canadian police.

 <div style="overflow: hidden;
   padding-top: 56.25%;